Over the years we have organised or been involved in different activities to support the sharing and transfer of good practice including:

 Community exchange: Gram Vikas, India and Medellín, Colombia

-The UN-HABITAT Best Practice and Local Leadership Program, the Ibero-American and Caribbean Forum for Best Practices, the City of Medellín, Fundación Hábitat Colombia, the Building and Social Housing Foundation and a range of organisations, networks, practitioners, academics and community members from around Latin America came together for an ‘Exchange Week’ and the I International Conference for Best Practice Transfer, held in Medellín, Colombia, in November 2005, to discuss the most effective ways to stimulate processes of knowledge and technology transfer.
+The UN-HABITAT Best Practice and Local Leadership Program, the Ibero-American and Caribbean Forum for Best Practices, the City of Medellín, Fundación Hábitat Colombia, World Habitat (Building and Social Housing Foundation) and a range of organisations, networks, practitioners, academics and community members from around Latin America came together for an ‘Exchange Week’ and the I International Conference for Best Practice Transfer, held in Medellín, Colombia, in November 2005, to discuss the most effective ways to stimulate processes of knowledge and technology transfer.

 The event highlighted the need to not only identify ‘Best Practices’ in the fields of housing and community development but also to facilitate the transfer of these innovative and successful approaches through the exchange of knowledge, expertise and experience.